-Bulls on Wall Street is a day trading education company set up by Kunal Desai in 2009, an experienced trader with an estimated net worth of $4 million.
-They currently sell online trading courses to young, naive wannabe traders, teaching them the fundamentals of day trading through multiple options such as chat rooms, webinars, online video lessons, and boot camps.
-Most likely you discovered Kunal through his marketing video below on Youtube that portrays this cool trader lifestyle of him driving a blue Porsche 911 and showing off his boat.
-His buddy Cameron Fous and Tim Sykes also employ similar marketing tactics to sell subscriptions and events.
+Bulls on Wall Street is a day trading education company set up by Kunal Desai in 2009.
+Desai is an experienced trader with an estimated net worth of $4 million.
+They currently sell online trading courses to beginner and intermediate traders.
+Teaching them the basics of day trading through chat rooms, webinars, video lessons, and bootcamps.
+Most likely you discovered Kunal through the marketing video below on YouTube, portraying this cool trader lifestyle of him driving a Porsche 911 and showing off his boat.
+His buddy Cameron Fous and Jason Bond also employ similar marketing tactics to sell subscriptions.

-In this article, I will show you exactly what I think about Bulls on Wall Street and give you an overview of the pros and cons of the program.
-You will learn about their products and whether or not they are just blatant scam artists looking to sell over-priced courses to suckers.
+In this article, I will show you exactly what I think about Bulls on Wall Street and give you an overview of the pros and cons of the service.
+You will learn about their products and whether or not they are scam artists looking to sell overpriced courses to suckers.

-The main program which BOWS promote heavily is the 60 Day Trader Bootcamp, it is a hands-on training course that shows you 15 different trade setups in live action.
+The main program which BOWS heavily promotes is the 60 Day Trader Bootcamp.
+It is a hands-on training course that shows you 15 different trade setups in live action.
 Kunal Desai hosts about 4 to 5 bootcamps annually and everything is done live.
 Nothing is pre-recorded.

 60 Day Bootcamp Overview

-This course is loaded with tons of material but is very pricey:
+This course is loaded with tons of material:

 Although there is some useful content, it is crazy expensive.
 That’s probably why the price isn’t listed on their website and you must inquire to find out the cost.
-It turns out it will set you back a whopping $3000, it’s definitely not worth that price tag, you can easily find a cheaper alternative to learn similar information.
-A good tip is to check eBay as past members often sell courses at a massive discount.
+It turns out it will set you back a whopping $3000, you can find a cheaper alternative to learn similar information.
+A good tip is to check eBay as past members often sell courses at a big discount.

-They back up this outrageous price by claiming you get the opportunity to watch a millionaire trade live and you could duplicate his success by following his exact strategies.
-They charge a hefty fee and it’s unlikely you’ll ever recover back the costs.
+They back up this outrageous price by claiming you get the opportunity to watch a millionaire trade live.
+You could duplicate his success by following the same strategies but they charge a hefty fee and it’s unlikely you’ll recover the costs.
 They claim you should be able to learn enough to make back your investment with profitable trades.

 Bulls Vision: Live Day Trade Alerts

-They also offer day trade alerts called Bulls Vision, which is more practical and for traders with no prior knowledge and experience.
-They send out daily “buy and short” alerts to help you make better decisions.
-They also provide a live chatroom so you can discuss your trades with other members.
+The day trade alert service is called Bulls Vision, which is more practical and for traders with no prior experience.
+Daily “buy and short” alerts are sent out to help you make better decisions.
+They also provide a live chat room so you can discuss your trades with other members.

 In my opinion, I feel the day trade alerts are the most useful product.
 With so many educational programs out there, you don’t have to spend a fortune on the basics.
 The biggest problem starting off lies in a trader’s behavior: knowing when and what to trade.

-BullonWallStreet solves a difficult problem for beginners at a relatively affordable price.
-You can sign up for a monthly plan for $139, avoid purchasing the annual plan for $749 because after a few months you will learn enough to think for yourself.
+You can sign up for a monthly plan for $199, avoid purchasing the annual plan for $1449 because after a few months you will learn enough to think for yourself.

 Swing Trade Alerts